canvasxyz/canvas/docs/index.md

 <div :class="$style.mainInner">

-Canvas is an open-source database, built on an embedded peer-to-peer runtime that allows regular applications to run as distributed applications.
+Canvas is an open-source database, with an embedded peer-to-peer runtime.

 You can use it as a local-first version of Firebase, that lets you write entire applications inside your frontend.

-Or, use it to build web applications as open protocols, that anyone can interoperate with.
+Or, use it to build open protocols, that anyone can interoperate with.

 </div>